Under DeVos, full loan relief rare for for-profit students

 DeVos took a different approach.
 In December she announced a new system of partial relief that would be determined by how students fared financially after graduating or participating in a program.
 DeVos is also seeking to weaken or scrap Obama-era regulations meant to police for-profits and help defrauded students get their loans forgiven.

-“It’s very self-evident in the policies that they are proposing and implementing that they are there to look out for the for-profit colleges,” said McCann.
+“It’s very self-evident in the policies that they are proposing and implementing that they are there to look out for the for-profit colleges,” said Clare McCann, a higher education expert with New America, a Washington-based think tank.

 The tiered system was challenged in a lawsuit filed by Project on Predatory Student Lending at Harvard University, a legal aid clinic that is representing defrauded students.
 In June, a federal judge ordered the department to halt partial relief for students, ruling that the method that it used to calculate the amount was unacceptable.